Ashok Mandap

 Damodar (Upper Loggia)

-Damodar, erstwhile known as the Upper Loggia and West Garden Loggia, lies between the Banquet Hall and the Ashok Mandap, overlooking the Grand Staircase on one side and the Mughal Gardens on the other.
+Damodar, erstwhile known as the Upper Loggia and West Garden Loggia, lies between the Banquet Hall and the Ashok Mandap, overlooking the Grand Staircase on one side and the Amrit Udyan on the other.
 This room is used mostly as a space to serve tea and refreshments after functions that are hosted in the Ganatantra Mandap.

 Ganatantra Mandap